-On April 16, 2003, the Emergency Wartime Supplemental Appropriations Act was signed into legislation.
-The act includes a \$2.3 billion one-time cash payment which will be allocated to air carriers based on each carrier's share of security fees remitted and carrier fees paid to the Transportation Security Administration since its inception in February 2002.
-In May 2003, the Company received its share of the grant in the amount of \$71.4 million.
+On April 16, 2003, the Emergency Wartime Supplemental Appropriations Act (the Act) was signed into legislation.
+The Act includes \$2.3 billion of one-time cash payments to air carriers, allocated based on each carrier's share of security fees remitted and carrier fees paid to the Transportation Security Administration (TSA) since its inception in February 2002.
+Additionally, passenger security fees will not be imposed by the TSA during the period July 1, 2003 through September 30, 2003.
+In May 2003, we received our share of the one-time cash grant in the amount of \$71.4 million (\$52.8 million for Alaska and \$18.6 million for Horizon).